ManojKumarKarumanchi/techgig-hackathon/docs/PROJECT_STRUCTURE.md

 ### Documentation

-- **`docs/requirements.md`**: Contains the original project requirements and feature specifications from the hackathon problem statement.
+- **`docs/requirements.md`**: Contains the original project requirements and feature specifications.

 - **`docs/PROJECT_STRUCTURE.md`**: This file, documenting the project structure and file organization.